Master of Nursing (Graduate Entry)

 Why study at Sydney Nursing School?

-- Learn how to use research to make evidence-based decisions, enabling you to provide the best care for patients and their families.
+- You will learn how to make evidence-based decisions, enabling you to provide the best care for patients and their families.

 Upon graduation, you will be eligible to apply for registration as a nurse with the Nursing and Midwifery Board of Australia.